-Community amenities - such as grocery stores, smaller shops, services, medical offices, child care, libraries and other civic and commercial spaces - are critical to the formula of creating great, walkable urban places.
+Community amenities - such as grocery stores, smaller shops, services, medical offices, child care, libraries and other civic and commercial spaces are critical to the formula of creating great, walkable urban places.
 But the right mix of these amenities will vary greatly, and different types of commercial uses have different spatial requirements that are very specific to the context for each station area.
 For this reason, BART is not measuring performance of its TOD projects based on meeting a minimum threshold of retail or civic space.

 To plan for the right mix of office, retail and civic space it is important to understand the unmet needs in a community (in particular, access to healthy food, childcare, health services, banks and open space) and to conduct a market analysis to determine what can be supported by community and to identify the spatial and economic requirements for desired uses.
 BART and other transit can also support access to nearby amenities that aren't feasible within a particular station area.
+Rather than trying to accommodate every retail and service need at a single station area, considering amenities provided at nearby stations or along other transit corridors can both fulfill demand for these needs and encourage transit use.